-HDOT NEWS RELEASE: Hawaii Department of Transportation reminds everyone to arrive alive this holiday seasonPosted on Dec 15, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: Hawaii Department of Transportation reminds everyone to arrive alive this holiday seasonPosted on Dec 15, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Celebrate the holidays with plenty of good cheer, but don’t forget to use good judgment and be aware of your surroundings when driving, walking or bicycling.
 The Hawaii Department of Transportation (HDOT) is asking all roadway users to place a priority on safety so everyone returns home to their family and friends.